TakutoYoshikai/pw-manager/README.md

 # pw-manager

+This is a simple password manager on Ubuntu.

 You should use this after you copy this repository to your private repository because destination to save is github repository.

 Account information is encrypted.